 The UK currently hosts around 1,000 festivals every year, from live music, cooking to arts, and contributes over £1.76 billion to the UK economy through music festivals.
 The live music industry employs 85,000 individuals, such as promoters, organisers and ticketing agents, and attracts spending from domestic and overseas music tourists.
 Music festivals can range in popularity and capacity, from Glastonbury, Creamfields and Parklife, to Kendal Calling, Camp Bestival and Truck festival.
 Micro and budget festivals also contribute to local economies as they drive income to small businesses through music tourism.

-According to the Association of Independent Festivals, organisers spend on average, 25% of their overall costs when festival planning, ranging from £5,000 to £4 million for live music events with a capacity between 5,000 and 70,000 respectively.
-Committing to a sizeable upfront cost for live music events dubbed by Covid-19 uncertainty removes the safety net for event organisers, exposing them to huge losses in the event of another lockdown or a further delay to the lifting of lockdown restrictions.
+According to the Association of Independent Festivals, organisers spend on average £451,500 in festival planning, ranging from £5,000 to £4 million for live music events with a capacity between 5,000 and 70,000 respectively.
+Committing to a sizeable upfront cost for live music events requires a significant amount of working capital in order to get the festival off the ground in the first place.

-As a festival organiser grappling with cash flow problems, the prospect of continuing without a reliable income stream could lead to the downfall of your business.
-The operating nature of festivals means that generating income is only possible once a year, therefore multiple cancellations could push the business into serious financial difficulty.
+If you are a festival organiser grappling with cash flow problems, this unreliable income stream could lead to the downfall of your business.
 If your live music or entertainment business is in financial distress, speak to a licensed insolvency procedure to explore how to rescue your festival business.